wkeeling/selenium-wire/README.rst

 Proxies
 ~~~~~~~

 Selenium Wire captures requests by using its own proxy server under the covers.
-This means you cannot use the webdriver's ``DesiredCapailities`` API to configure your own proxy, like you might when using Selenium directly.
+This means you cannot use the webdriver's ``DesiredCapabilities`` API to configure your own proxy, like you might when using Selenium directly.

 If the site you are testing sits behind a proxy server you can tell Selenium Wire about that proxy server in the options you pass to the webdriver instance.